Nasikwabu wreaks of dead coral and fish

 The island, located some 50kilometers from mainland Woodlark Island, a coral atoll, reports Cyclone Maila had literally dug up coral from the sea and washed them ashore during the 11days of intense winds.

-Garry Inosi, the ward recorder at Naskwabu Island.
+Garry Inosi, the ward recorder at Nasikwabu Island.

 The stench from dead coral reefs and fish is a worry, Inosi says the stench is getting worse and they need help with it.